Giovanni Battista NALDINI

 Biography

-A pupil and assistant of Jacopo da Pontormo, Giovanni Battista Naldini inherited his master’s drawings after his death, according to the biographer Filippo Baldinucci.
-He is recorded in Rome in 1557, and upon his return to Florence around 1562 became a founder member of the Accademia del Disegno.
-He was employed as one of the artists assisting Vasari on the decoration of the Salone dei Cinquecento and the Studiolo of Francesco I in the Palazzo Vecchio.
-During the 1570’s Naldini painted four altarpieces for Santa Maria Novella and Santa Croce as part of Vasari’s renovation of these two Florentine churches.
-In the late 1570’s he returned to Rome, where he worked with Giovanni Balducci on the fresco decoration of the Altoviti chapel in the church of Santa Trinità dei Monti.
+A pupil and assistant of Jacopo Pontormo, Giambattista Naldini inherited his master’s drawings after his death, according to the 17th century biographer Filippo Baldinucci, although opposition from Pontormo’s heirs meant that he never actually received them.
+Naldini is recorded in Rome between 1560 and 1561, when he produced a sketchbook containing drawings of views of the city and copies of ancient sculptures, now divided among several museum collections.
+Soon after his return to Florence he became a founder member of the Accademia del Disegno and was employed as one of the artists assisting Vasari on the decoration of the Salone dei Cinquecento and the Studiolo of Francesco I in the Palazzo Vecchio.
+In 1571 Naldini took over a commission for an altarpiece for the church of Santa Maria del Carmine, originally given to Maso da San Friano, after the death of the latter, and this was followed some years later by two further paintings in the same church; unfortunately, all three works were destroyed in a fire in 1771.
+During the 1570s Naldini painted four altarpieces for Santa Maria Novella and Santa Croce as part of Vasari’s renovation of these two Florentine churches, while in 1578 he completed a frescoed Pietà for the tomb of Michelangelo in Santa Croce, commissioned several years earlier.
+In the late 1570s he returned to Rome, where he worked with Giovanni Balducci on the fresco decoration of the Altoviti chapel in the church of Santa Trinità dei Monti.
 The two artists also worked together in the cathedral of Volterra, where in 1590 Naldini painted an altarpiece of The Presentation of the Virgin.
-Naldini’s influence on later generations on Florentine artists was expressed largely through the work of such pupils as Giovanni Balducci, Domenico Passignano and Francesco Curradi.
+Naldini’s influence on later generations of Florentine artists was expressed through the work of such pupils as Giovanni Balducci, Domenico Passignano and Francesco Curradi.